As an author, you have more rights than you might think. Get more out of your writing; sell your book rights.

 Most authors also register their work with their national copyright registry.
 Many authors even believe that registering their work grants them copyright.
 It doesn’t; registration is just registration.
 Copyright is created when pen hits paper or fingertips hit keyboard.

 But once the work is complete, there are many additional rights that you own and might be very valuable to sell.
 The nature of your book will determine which ones are ideal for you.
-Just to make it clear, “selling rights” does not mean handing over copyright.
+Just to make it clear, “selling book rights” does not mean handing over copyright.
 What you really are doing is licensing certain specific rights.

 Probably the most obvious rights are print rights and electronic rights.
 Very simply, if you have published only in print, you can sell electronic rights to someone else.
 If you have published only electronically, you can sell print rights.